ChaoticHackingNetwork/hArch/README.md

 Have an old laptop collecting dust?
 Throw hArch on it.
 By Default, hArch does not start with Networking Enabled.

-But to get the real experience, use bare-metal :)
+Too get the real experience, use bare-metal :)

  **Works great with HypverV or Virtualbox**